LEEYJ1021/structural-signal-irrelevance/README.md

 Conversion and ROAS variables were excluded from both studies entirely — the platform's conversion API retroactively backfills conversions per account on a delayed, inconsistent schedule, which breaks construct validity for anything built on top of it.
 This was a design decision made before any modeling began, not a post-hoc exclusion.

+*Schema and access details for the underlying panel: [`data/README.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/data).
+See [Appendix C](#appendix-c-data-availability-reproducibility-and-repository-structure-summary) for the full data-availability statement.*

 ---

 ## 4. Study 1 — Does Size Buy an Advantage?
 (Cross-sectional)